 Glucosamine is only one of three essential joint building blocks your pet’s body needs to maintain joint comfort and health.
 While glucosamine cushions the joint, chondroitin provides joint elasticity and hyaluronic acid lubricates the joint.
 Providing glucosamine alone is like filling your car with gas but never changing the oil or inflating the tires.

-With joint disorder comes inflammation, decreased circulation and increased free radical activity.
+Joint discomfort comes with decreased circulation and increased free radical activity.
 These symptoms need to be overcome for the joint building blocks to be delivered.
-The most complete joint supplements will contain glucosamine HCl, chondroitin sulfate, hyaluronic acid plus a delivery system containing anti-inflammatories, circulatory stimulants and anti-oxidants.
+The most complete joint supplements will contain glucosamine HCl, chondroitin sulfate, hyaluronic acid plus an herbal delivery system containing circulatory stimulants and anti-oxidants.

 Looking for complete and proven joint care?